for Veterans and the Public

 - Can you get HIV through oral sex?

-- Is it safe to have unprotected sex with another HIV-positive person?
+- Is it safe for an HIV-positive person to have unprotected sex with another HIV-positive person?

 - Will cleaning IV-drug needles and syringes with bleach before using them prevent you from getting HIV?